 With this redesign, we have also introduced a new, more transparent pricing model and free tier to make getting started even easier.

-As before, you can manage hosted Elasticsearch and Kibana from our Elastic Cloud Console.
+As before, you can manage hosted Elasticsearch and Kibana from our Elasticsearch Service Console.
 Our UI might look different with its new sliders, but your existing deployments will continue to work exactly as before.
 To start using the new features, create a new deployment or reconfigure an existing one.
 It’s as simple as that.

 To find out more, take a look at The Next-Generation Elasticsearch Service: Hot-Warm Clusters, Machine Learning, More Hardware Choices, and New Pricing.
 More technical detail is also available, see What Are Deployment Templates?